natemcmaster/LettuceEncrypt/README.md

 This project is 100% organic and best served cold with ranch and carrots. 🥬

+### Project status

+This project is in maintenance mode.
+I lost interest in developing features.
+I will make a patch if there is a security issue.
+I'll also consider an update if a new .NET major version breaks and the patch fix required is small.
+Please see https://github.com/natemcmaster/LettuceEncrypt/security/policy if you wish to report a security concern.

 ## Will this work for me?

 That depends on [which kind of web server you are using](#web-server-scenarios).
 This library only works with